neurosnap/robodux/docs/style-guide.md

 This is [ducks](https://github.com/erikras/ducks-modular-redux) on steroids.
-[robodux](https://github.com/neurosnap/robodux) is a library I wrote that works extremely well with `redux-saga` and this style-guide.
+[robodux](https://github.com/neurosnap/robodux) is a library I wrote that works extremely well with `redux-saga` and the style-guide I referenced above.

 The anatomy of a package: